MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/text-paths.md

 }
 ```

 The `PaintSurface` handler begins by creating an `SKPaint` object suitable for text.
-The `Typeface` property is set as well as the `TextSize`, although for this particular application the `TextSize` property is purely arbirtrary.
+The `Typeface` property is set as well as the `TextSize`, although for this particular application the `TextSize` property is purely arbitrary.
 Also notice there is no `Style` setting.

 The `TextSize` and `Style` property settings are not necessary because this `SKPaint` object is used solely for the `GetTextPath` call using the text string "CODE".
 The handler then measures the resultant `SKPath` object and applies three transforms to center it and scale it to the size of the page.
 The path can then be set as the clipping path: